 - Monitor– monitoring data as it moves in the cloud to continuously notify on violations to security policies.

 Our cloud data security solution performs all of these steps agentlessly and autonomously, all while securely keeping your data within its original environment, providing all of the benefits of a leading DSPM.
 Want to find out more about how Laminar works?
-Visit our platform page.
+Visit our data security platform page.

 Subscribe to our blog